kkadry/kkadry.github.io/_publications/Platform.md

 permalink: /publication/Platform
 excerpt: 'In this paper, we develop a pipeline to generate multi-material coronary digital twins from patient-specific intravascular imaging for the purposes of biomechanical simulations.'
 date: 2021-07-01
-venue: 'The Journal of the Royal Society: Interface'
+venue: 'Journal of the Royal Society: Interface'
 paperurl: 'http://kkadry.github.io/files/Platform.pdf'
 ---